B-Tanonaka/B-Tanonaka/README.md

 # <div align="center">Aloha 🤙 my name is Brett (he/him)</div>
 ### <div align="center">Full Stack Developer</div>

-Currently looking for full stack or front-end roles with a hybrid or remote structure in the San Francisco Bay Area 🌉
+<div align="center">Currently looking for full stack or front-end roles with a remote or hybrid structure in the San Francisco Bay Area 🌉</div>

 ## About Me
 - 💻 I’m working on converting my [portfolio](https://bretttanonaka.com/) from video production to engineering focused